Many people are biased towards a car company for one reason or another. Often, this opinion stems from a bad personal experience. Perhaps it was a

 Both the Focus and the Fiesta were plagued with problems

-According to Motor-Vision, in recent years, both the Fiesta and the Focus have caused headaches for Ford.
+Motor-Vision, in recent years, both the Fiesta and the Focus have caused headaches for Ford.
 Fiestas have reportedly had issues such as water leaks, rattling doors, and gearbox problems.
 Meanwhile, Focuses have had faulty door locks and electric windows, as well as engine and transmission problems.

 And it turns out that "Fix Or Repair Daily" is not the only nickname for Ford.
 Other monikers include "Found On Rubbish Dumps," "Failure Of Research & Development," and, of course, "Found on Road Dead."